-Not eating enough is not always something which is done intentionally.
+Not eating enough is not always something that is done intentionally.

 Even with good intentions to eat well and thinking you are on the right track, a consistent large energy deficit can result in a misalignment of what energy is available to be used and what energy is required to be used to live and train.